guonaihong/gurl/README_EN.md

 #### Features
 - Supports some of curl's features
-- Supports some of the features of httpie
 - Supports some of the functions of ab, and the performance is higher than the ab command
 - Support regular running gurl (support cron expression function)
-- Support js as configuration file (support for if, else, for, func)
+- Support lua as configuration file (support for if, else, for, func)
 - Url support abbreviations
+- Support pipeline mode

 #### Recommended use process
 1、Using the gurl command line option to enable the function, many users complete the task after this step.
-2、If there is a hard-to-remember part of the command line and you need to use it often, save it to a file using the gurl -gen &>demo.cf.js command.
+2、If there is a hard-to-remember part of the command line and you need to use it often, save it to a file using the gurl -gen &>demo.lua command.
-3、gurl -K demo.cf.js accesses the server based on the data in the configuration file.
+3、gurl -K demo.lua accesses the server based on the data in the configuration file.
-4、If you want to modify demo.cf.js and you are not familiar with the configuration of the configuration file, you can use the ./gurl -K demo.cf.js -gen command to convert the demo.cf.js data to the command line, and then repeat step 1. operating.
+4、If you want to modify demo.lua and you are not familiar with the configuration of the configuration file, you can use the ./gurl -K demo.lua -gen command to convert the demo.lua data to the command line, and then repeat step 1. operating.

 #### install
 ```bash